Cadaqués

 And today.

-In 1998 the Cap Creus Natural Park was created
+In 1998, the Cap Creus Natural Park was created

-Today, the site is part of the Cap de Creus nature reserve.
-Some remains of the village have been preserved, as a testimony to the site's past, as well as the landing stage in "Cala Culip."
+Today, the site is part of the Cap de Creus Natural Park.
+Some remains of the village have been preserved as a testament to the site's past, as well as the landing stage in Cala Culip.

-More photos of Cadaques here
+More photos of Cadaqués here

 Videos